cstkennedy/cs330-examples/Reviews330.md

 2017 recording._

----

-# Updates in Progress

-Everything below this point will be updated/tweaked.

-# Review 3: Seperation of Concerns (And No Memory Leaks)
+# Review 3: Separation of Concerns (And No Memory Leaks)

+This discussion takes the iterator examples from Review 02 and incorporates the Big-3 from Review 01 (to prevent memory leaks).

   - Examples 1 & 2 take the Linked List and Dynamic Array examples from Review 02 and incorporate the Big-3, using the `Copy-and-Swap` implementation of